Hot Wheels: Racing track set

-In addition to the cars themselves, Mattel produced a racing track set which was sold separately.
+Mattel produced a racing track set which was sold separately.
 Though it would be updated throughout the years, the original track set consists of a series of bright orange road sections (pieced together to form an oblong, circular race track), with one (or sometimes two) "superchargers" (faux service stations through which cars passed on the tracks, featuring battery-powered spinning wheels, which would propel the cars along the tracks).

 Hot Wheels' use of wide, hard-plastic tires created much less friction and tracked more smoothly than the narrow metal or plastic wheels used on contemporary Matchbox cars.
 Hot Wheels cars were designed to roll easily and at high speeds, which was a great innovation at the time.

-1968
+1968–1977: The "Redline" era

 The Hot Wheels brand was successful, disrupting the industry for small die-cast car models from 1968 onward.
 They forced Matchbox and other competitors to rethink their concepts.
 Harry Bentley Bradley did not think that would be the case and had quit Mattel to go back to the car industry.
 When the company asked him to come back, he recommended a good friend, Ira Gilford.
 Gilford, who had just left Chrysler, quickly accepted the job of designing the next Hot Wheels models.
 Some of Hot Wheels' greatest cars, such as the Twin Mill and Splittin' Image, came from Ira Gilford's drawing board.
 The Twin Mill was introduced in 1969 and was used to create the company's first full-scale replica car in 2001.

 The success of the 1968 line was solidified and consolidated with the 1969 releases, with which Hot Wheels effectively established itself as the hottest brand of small toy car models in the USA.
 Splittin' Image, Torero, Turbofire, and Twin Mill were part of the "Show & Go" series and are the very first original in-house designs by Hot Wheels.